github/developer.github.com/content/v3/search.md

    * [Size](https://help.github.com/articles/searching-code#size)
       Finds files that match a certain size (in kilobytes)
    * [Path](https://help.github.com/articles/searching-code#path)
-      Specifies the path that the resulting code must be at
+      Specifies the path that the resulting file must be at
    * [Extension](https://help.github.com/articles/searching-code#extension)
-      Matches code files with a certain extension
+      Matches files with a certain extension
    * [Users or Repositories](https://help.github.com/articles/searching-code#users-organizations-and-repositories)
       Limits searches to a specific user or repository